 The per capita income in Dundalk in 2018 was $27,344, which is low income relative to Maryland, and middle income relative to the rest of the US.
 This equates to an annual income of $109,376 for a family of four.
 However, Dundalk contains both very wealthy and poor people as well.

 Dundalk is a very ethnically-diverse town.
 The people who call Dundalk home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Dundalk residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Dundalk include Irish, Polish, Italian, and English.
+Important ancestries of people in Dundalk include German, Irish, Polish, Italian, and English.

 The most common language spoken in Dundalk is English.
-Other important languages spoken here include Spanish and Urdu.
+Other important languages spoken here include Spanish and Langs. of India.